 Take an art class, attend an auction, enjoy a concert or show – the Contemporary Arts Center is as unique as it is varied.
 With a wide range of exhibitions and programs, most should find something that appeals to their taste.

 1330 Monmouth Avenue, Cincinnati OH • (513) 541-6366

 With 19,000 square feet of exhibit space, 28 foot ceilings and a working neon light shop, the American Sign Museum is the premier institution for preserving historic signs, and promoting the contributions the sign industry makes to commerce, culture, and the American landscape.
 Their mission is to celebrate the rich history of American signage through preservation and education.
 The American Sign Museum is the perfect addition to any day trip to the city.

 316 Pike Street, Cincinnati, OH • (513) 241-0343

 The Taft Museum of Art is one of the finest small art museums in America.
 A National Historic Landmark built in 1820, the Taft is home to an extensive art collection that includes European and American master paintings, Chinese porcelains, and European decorative arts.
 See major works by Rembrandt, Hals, Goya, Gainsborough, Reynolds, Turner, Ingres, Whistler, Sargent, as well as the greatest Gothic-ivory sculpture in America.

 100 Joe Nuxhall Way, Cincinnati, OH • (513) 765-7000

-Located on the winding banks of the Ohio River in downtown Cincinnati, Great American Ball Park serves as the home of the Cincinnati Reds, baseball’s first professional franchise.
-The ballpark officially opened for the 2003 season, making 2016 its 14th big-league season.
+Located on the winding banks of the Ohio River in downtown Cincinnati, Great American Ball Park serves as the home of the Cincinnati Reds; baseball’s first professional franchise.
+The ballpark just had it’s 150th season and celebrated the retirement of the iconic Marty Brennaman.

 One Paul Brown Stadium, Cincinnati, OH 45202 • (513) 621-3550